Without Me (Halsey song): Live performances

 On November 4, 2018, Halsey first performed "Without Me" live at the MTV Europe Music Awards.
 On November 8, Halsey performed the song live on the 2018 Victoria's Secret Fashion Show, which aired on December 2.
 On November 15, she collaborated with Sebastián Yatra and performed a remixed version of "Without Me" live at the 2018 Latin Grammy Awards.
 On December 5, she delivered another live performance of the song on The Ellen DeGeneres Show.
 On December 8, she performed "Without Me" live at Capital's 2018 Jingle Bell Ball at the O2 Arena in London.
 On December 18, the singer appeared on the finale episode of The Voice to perform the song with her dance partner Jade Chynoweth playing the role of her partner.
 The performance received criticism on Twitter for "being inappropriate for television," to which Halsey responded saying, "[I'm] very proud to have pissed off the homophobic viewers at home who missed the message."
 On December 31, she performed the song live at Dick Clark's New Year's Rockin' Eve 2019.
 In February 2019, she performed the song on Saturday Night Live, with fans questioning if she was referencing another artist with the performance.
 In March, Halsey performed "Without Me" live at the 2019 iHeartRadio Music Awards.
 In May, she performed the song live at the 2019 Billboard Music Awards.

 Remixes

 In October 2018, electronic music artist Nurko and DJ duo Miles Away collaborated to produce their EDM remix of the song.
 On November 30, 2018, American DJ Illenium released the EDM remix of the song on Capitol Records.
-On January 9, 2019, the singer released a remix of the song featuring American rapper Juice WRLD, who inspired the track's "vibe".
-The Juice WRLD remix was later featured on Halsey's 2020 EP, Collabs.
+On January 9, 2019, the singer released a remix of the song featuring American rapper Juice Wrld, whose music inspired the track's "vibe".
+The Juice Wrld remix was later featured on Halsey's 2020 EP, Collabs.